arnewohletz/AllMyNotes/source/tutorial/shell_scripting/distributed_systems/01_best_practices.rst

 :line 4:

-    Output of padded content (line 3) is overwrites the script file
+    Output of padded content (line 3) overwrites the script file

 Bash scripts are read character by character, bash remembers the current position via an index.
 When everything is pushed to a higher index position because of the